openshift/enhancements/windows-containers/windows-monitoring.md

 As part of this enhacement, we plan to do the following:
 * Deploy Windows Management Instrumentation(WMI exporter) onto Windows nodes
-* Configure Prometheus provisioned as part of OpenShift install to collect data from Windows Nodes
 * Upgrade WMI exporter on the Windows Nodes
-* Leverage cluster-monitoring operator for setting up Prometheus, alert manager and other components
+* Leverage cluster-monitoring operator that sets up Prometheus, Alertmanager and other components

 ### Non-Goals